vana77/Market-1501_Attribute/README.md

 We annotate 27attributes for [Market-1501](http://www.liangzheng.org/Project/project_reid.html).
 The original dataset contains 751 identities for training and 750 identities for testing.
-The attributes are annotated in the identity level, thus the file contains 27x751 attributes for training and 27x750 for test.
+The attributes are annotated in the identity level, thus the file contains 27 x 751 attributes for training and 27 x 750 attributesfor test.

 The 27 attributes are: